siavcom/web-ones-technology/README.md

 > [!NOTES]:
 > This framework is based on a SQL database.
-> It's not complete yet.
-If you require installation and use, let me know by mail or Skype siavcom@hotmail.com.
+> If you need suport about installation and use, let me know by mail or Skype siavcom@hotmail.com.
+> If you have a question, let me know by mail or Skype siavcom@hotmail.com.
-> If you want a new feature, let me know by mail or Skype siavcom@hotmail.com.
+> If you want a new feature or have a sugestion, let me know by mail or Skype siavcom@hotmail.com.
-> To use this Framework, you have to restore an initial SQL backup.
+> To use this Framework, you have to restore an initial SQL backup an back end server (It is in  https://github.com/siavcom/VFP-NODE)
 > If you are a VFP programmer, clipper, dbase III or IV, this is the right option for programming on the web.
-> If you have a question, let me know by mail or Skype siavcom@hotmail.com.
-> I can help you if you want to use this framework.
 > I use Linux (Ubuntu 22.04, Ubuntu 24.04) and Windows 10 to make this project.

 # About
-- I'm an old FOX programmer with a lot of experience in VFP design and programming, MSSQL, and Postgres databases.
+- I'm an old FOX programmer (since 1981) with a several years of experience in design and programming using VFP, MSSQL, and Postgres databases.

 - Author:
   - El Fer Blocks (Principal design, programming, and project director).
     LinkedIn: https://www.linkedin.com/in/fernando-cuadras-846a20102/.

   - Lupita Sotelo (Reports and SQL design).

   - Raul Castro (HTML and CSS design).

 - http://siavcom.com.mx